-class_name A short name for this type of CodeObject generator_class The CodeGenerator class used by this CodeObject class_name generator_class
+class_name A short name for this type of CodeObject generator_class The CodeGenerator class used by thi CodeObject class name generator\class

-call() <==> x()
+call(kwds) Call self as a function.

+after_run() Runs the finalizing code in the namespace.

+before_run() Runs the preparation code in the namespace.

 compile()

+compile_block(block)

 is_available() Whether this target for code generation is available.

-run() Runs the code in the namespace.
+run() Runs the main code in the namespace.

+run_block(block)

 update_namespace() Update the namespace for this timestep.